-Share Ownership Guidelines for Executive Officers
+Stock Ownership Guidelines for Executive Officers

-We believe our executive officers should be invested in the success of the organization they lead, and thus the Compensation and Human Capital Committee adopted share ownership guidelines in 2004.
-These guidelines themselves further act as a risk mitigation tool as they result in a meaningful long-term interest in McCormick's future success.
+We believe our executive officers should be invested in the success of the organization they lead, and thus the Compensation and Human Capital Committee adopted stock ownership guidelines in 2004.
+These guidelines act as an additional risk mitigation tool as they result in a meaningful long-term interest in McCormick's future success.

-Annually, the Committee reviews our share ownership guidelines as compared to those of the Market Group companies.
+Annually, the Committee reviews our stock ownership guidelines as compared to those of the Market Group companies.
 Based upon its most recent review, the Committee concluded that no changes were necessary to the previously established guidelines, which are as follows: